An in-depth look at the responsibilities, requirements, certifications, job outlook, and salary.

 1. Reviewing medical records

-As a clinical professional, a Legal Nurse Consultant may review all medical records relevant to the case.
-These can be used to prepare a timeline of events or to demonstrate the extent of a client’s injuries.
+A Legal Nurse Consultant may review all medical records relevant to the case.
+These can help prepare a timeline of events or to demonstrate the extent of a client’s injuries.

 2. Identifying medical standards of care